 This work is harrowing and traumatic and rips apart selfie culture while providing a respite from severe trauma.

 Go to Instagram to see all my latest art – anything there can be bought, just contact me.

-My antiselfies about dealing with trauma, it’s about flashes of beauty we miss in the world) I suffered horrendously in 2018, being critically ill and worse, and losing friends and family who seemed to decline to speak to me or visit me.
+My antiselfies deal directly with my PTSD, Isolation and death.
+I suffered horrendously in 2018, being critically ill and worse, four heart ops that failed and a near fatal infection, as well as losing friends and family who seemed to decline to even speak to me or visit me.
 When I needed human contact, I got very little.

 You can read all about it in this PDF below